reemkhd/Trivia/backend/README.md

       "question": "How many paintings did Van Gogh sell in his lifetime?"
     }
   ],
+  "success": true,
   "total_questions": 16
 }
 ```

 ### DELETE/questions/{question_id}
 - Deletes the question of the given ID if it exists.
-Returns the id of the deleted question.
+- Returns the id of the deleted question.
 - Request arguments: int:question_id
 - Sample: ```curl -X DELETE http://127.0.0.1:5000/questions/60```
 ```
 {
-  "deleted": 60
+  "deleted": 64,
+  "success": true
 }
 ```